 The payments industry is set to see dramatic changes in 2018.
-The emergence of new technologies & consumer payment trends will push many businesses to reflect on their own PCI-DSS liability, including what’s at stake for them if a security event or breach should occur.
+The emergence of new technologies and consumer payment trends will push many businesses to reflect on their own PCI-DSS liability, including what’s at stake for them if a security event or breach should occur.
 For these companies, knowing how to reduce or limit your PCI liability is a must.

 What the heck is PCI-DSS?